-If you are looking for a crop that is relatively easy to grow, consider cucumber.
-Moreover, companion planting may help it thrive even better.
+If you are looking for an easy-to-grow crop, consider cucumbers.
+Moreover, companion planting may help them thrive even better.

 Below are some plants that grow well with cucumbers, as well as those to avoid planting near them.